Jewels of Mary I of England: Goldsmiths and makers

+As well as jewels for her costume, Mary was surrounded with expensive furnishings and valuable plate.
+In November 1525, the council for her household asked Cardinal Wolsey for advice about celebrating Christmas.
+They wondered if Mary should acquire a ship of silver (a nef), a silver alms dish, and spice plates, and what New Year's Day gifts she should send.

 Mary stored her jewels in a coffer made in 1542 by the craftsman William Green.
+A biography of Jane Dormer claims that she was in charge of the jewels which Mary kept in her bedchamber and wore regularly.
 John Mabbe, a London goldsmith, mended her jewelry and made her sets of aglets.
 Hans Holbein the Younger designed jewels for her.
-Two of his surviving drawings feature a ribbon with the inscription, "MI LADI PRINSIS", (My Lady Princess).
+Two of his surviving drawings feature a ribbon with the inscription, "MI LADI PRINSIS", (My Lady Princess), for Mary or possibly Elizabeth.

 Cornelis Hayes, a Flemish jeweler, may have realised Holbein's designs.
 Holbeins's friend Hans of Antwerp and Rogier Horton worked for her.
 Another name that appears in her records is "Raynolds," which may refer to Robert Reynes, who was granted a coat of arms in 1558.
+On 25 July 1554, she ordered some of the jewels in the Tower of London to be delivered to her goldsmith "Affabel Partriche".